Aladdin4u/report-incident-app/README.md

 # Report App

-Report App for user to create, edit and delete report with the details with what has occured in real-time
+Report App helps organizations to determine and secure personal and professional boundaries between employees.
+It helps deal with integrity violations and unwanted behavior.
+At the same time, it helps employees and employers to become more resilient in case they experience unwanted manners.

 **Link to project:** https://reportaapp.onrender.com